OpenAiTx/OpenAiTx/projects/erbanku/awesome/README-en.md

 - [voideditor/void](https://github.com/voideditor/void) -
 - [HiveNexus/A2A-Chat](https://github.com/HiveNexus/A2A-Chat) - A chatbot based on the Agent 2 Agent protocol, which can assign tasks to external Agents through dialogue and obtain results.   一个基于 Agent 2 Agent 协议的聊天应用，可以通过对话方式给外部 Agent 下发任务，并获取结果
 - [modelcontextprotocol/servers](https://github.com/modelcontextprotocol/servers) - Model Context Protocol Servers
-- [iszhouhua/social-media-copilot](https://github.com/iszhouhua/social-media-copilot) - Open source version of Social Media Assistant - A browser plugin for data collection from platforms like Xiaohongshu, Douyin, Kuaishou, etc., can be called via API, supports Docker deployment.
+- [iszhouhua/social-media-copilot](https://github.com/iszhouhua/social-media-copilot) - Social Media Copilot Open Source Edition - A browser plugin for data collection from platforms like Xiaohongshu, Douyin, Kuaishou, etc., supports API calls and Docker deployment.
 - [Hugo-COLLIN/SaveMyPhind-conversation-exporter](https://github.com/Hugo-COLLIN/SaveMyPhind-conversation-exporter) - 🚀 Save my Chatbot: Download your Claude, Perplexity, Phind, ChatGPT and MaxAI-Google threads and pages into markdown files (unofficial). ⏩ Now available in the Chrome Web Store and the Firefox Add-ons
 - [musistudio/claude-code-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.
 - [aigem/CFr2-webdav](https://github.com/aigem/CFr2-webdav) - Implements a WebDAV-compatible server using Cloudflare Workers and R2